 Policies and Procedures

-The Queensland Independent Schools Block Grant Authority (QIS BGA) ensures that its policies and procedures are in line with the legislation and guidelines provided by each level of Government (Australian and State).
-Such policies and procedures are applied when making capital grant recommendations to the Australian and State Government Ministers for Education.
-It is the intent of the QIS BGA to not only follow the precise “letter of the law” as set out in the legislation and the guidelines, but also to endeavour to ascertain the “intent” of the legislation, as interpreted by the Government of the day.
-In consultation with the Capital Funding Advisory Committee, the Directors have formalised the following policies to be used in the assessment of applications for capital assistance.
+Queensland Independent Schools Block Grant Authority (QIS BGA) ensures that its policies and procedures are in line with the legislation and guidelines provided by each level of Government (Australian and State).
+Such policies and procedures are applied when making capital grant recommendations to the respective Ministers for Education.
+It is the intent of QIS BGA to not only follow the precise 'letter of the law' as set out in the legislation and the guidelines, but also to ascertain the intent of the legislation.
+QIS BGA has formalised the following, for overarching guidance when assessing applications for capital assistance.

 - The Similarity of Australian and State Government Legislation and Guidelines